andrewt3000/MachineLearning/neuralNets.md

 [thorough and concise resource on neural nets](http://frnsys.com/ai_notes/machine_learning/neural_nets.html)

-[Neural Networks demystified video](https://www.youtube.com/watch?v=bxe2T-V8XRs) - these videos explain neural networks to do a regression problem.
+[Neural Networks demystified video](https://www.youtube.com/watch?v=bxe2T-V8XRs) - videos explaining neural networks.
 Includes [notes](https://github.com/stephencwelch/Neural-Networks-Demystified).

 [TensorFlow Neural Network Playground](http://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.28720&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false)  - This demo lets you run a neural network in your browser and see results graphically.
 Be sure to click the play button to start training.
 The network can easily train for the first three datasets with default parameters but the challenge is to get the network to train to the spiral dataset.

 ### Features / Input
 Features - measurable property being observed.
 In neural net context, it's  the input to a neural network.
-Examples of features are pixel brightness in image object recognition, words encoded as vectors in nlp applications, audio signal in voice recognition applications, or square feet for program that predicts house prices.
+Examples of features are pixel brightness in image object recognition, words encoded as vectors in nlp applications, audio signal in voice recognition applications.

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.